Canadians Don’t Need A Lawyer To Make A Legal Will

 3. Decide who you want to care for your children

 One of the most important things parents can do to protect their children is plan who will take over as their guardian(s).
-Guardians are people who step in to care for your children in the devastating (but unlikely) event both you and your spouse die while they are still minors.
+Guardians are people who step in to care for your children in the devastating (but unlikely) event both you and your spouse die while your children are still minors.

 When you think about who would be best suited to be your children’s guardian(s), there are a few questions to ask yourself.